-Belowground symptoms of Phytophthora root rot include the plant’s having few if any feeder roots while the remaining roots are dark and in some stage of decay.
-Symptoms will be most severe at the root tips and least severe near the root crown.
+Below ground symptoms of Phytophthora root rot include the plant’s having few if any feeder roots while remaining roots are dark and in some stage of decay.
+Symptoms will be most severe at root tips and least severe near the root crown.
 Decaying roots are generally due to other microorganisms’ feeding on the roots after being killed by Phytophthora.
 There are some exceptions, which will be discussed shortly.

 Near the advancing margin of a Phytophthora-infected root, the roots generally are firm.
 Use a pocket knife on larger roots (fingernails are okay on smaller roots) to expose the vascular cambium.
 The area between the bark (phloem) and inner wood (xylem) is highly discolored where the Phytophthora organism has been actively colonizing the root or root crown.
 Many times the cambium has a dull red to reddish brown color.
 Above this area, the cambium will be the normal color for the plant, generally some shade of white to light green.
 The transition between the discolored area and the healthy area may be sharp, with a distinctive margin.

-Phytophthora root rots generally start low and work up the plant.
+Phytophthora root rots generally start below ground and work up the plant.
 Exceptions include:

 - Apple—cambium discolored by root crown and collar rot may be above the graft union (collar rot) or below the graft union (crown rot) depending on the susceptibility of the scion and/or rootstock.

-- Dogwood and Madrone—also gets a canker developing near the soil surface.
+- Dogwood and Madrone—also get cankers developing near the soil surface.
 Trunk may become flat or sunken in the cankered area.